toddaustin07/edgebridge/README.md

 A good option is to run this in a window where you can monitor the output messages.
 You may want to log them permanently to a file as well.

-Note that the server creates and maintains a hidden file ('.registrations') which contains records capturing the Edge driver ID, hub address, and LAN device/application IP address to be monitored.
-As driver port numbers change due to restarts, the registrations file may contain old records for a short time, but these will eventually be cleared out after 3 failed attempts to communicate with the 'old' port number(s).

 ## Forwarding Bridge Server Interface Specification

 The server uses a simple RESTful API to accept commands from SmartThings Edge drivers.